MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     select each table to include and choose Insert.
 You can include tables from more than one series.

-3. Choose Next; if you’ve selected more than one table, the Joining Tables window will appear.
+3. Choose Next; if you've selected more than one table, the Joining Tables window will appear.

 4. Select two tables that have columns you want to join.
 (To select more than